YTlabNTU/ytlabntu.github.io/_pages/home.md

 permalink: /
 ---

-*YT Lab create knowledge and methods to improve our exprience in the transportation system.
-Our research focus on following aspects:*
+*YT Lab creates knowledge and methods to improve our experience in the transportation system.
+Our research focuses on the following aspects:*

 **Traveler Behavior**